RESOURCES FOR REPORTING CONCERNS

 Human Resources provides services for prospective, new and existing employees.
 Contact Employee Relations for services based on a wide range of issues related to individual employment as well as organizational effectiveness and work environment issues.

-Bias Incident Response Team (BIRT)
+Bias Impact Response Team (BIRT)

-The Bias Incident Response Team at NC State is a system through which the university processes incidents of bias reported through the existing resources listed above.
+The Bias Impact Response Team at NC State is a system through which the university processes incidents of bias reported through the existing resources listed above.
 BIRT enables the university to better respond to and support individuals and communities who are impacted, to provide transparency about how the university responds to the incidents and to design appropriate educational interventions to improve our campus climate.

 The university has confidential resource to address your concerns.
 See a list of resources below: